seanmyers/stonington_23/_posts/2023-09-10-equipment.md

 The common things we need are:
 - two 5 gallon water containers.
 I have one.
-- lanterns. they have a couple at the cabin bu maybe we consider bringing a spare
+- lanterns.
+They have a couple at the cabin but maybe we consider bringing a spare
-- a cooking pot.
-I have one.
-- a frying pan.
-I have one.
 - garbage bags
 - can opener
 - toilet paper and shovel
-- white gas (I can handle this)
 - beer/booze (we will buy some beers in Stonington but you can only carry so much beer)
 - first aid kit (I have a small one)
 - rope (I will grab some)